michaelszymczak/CheckCheckIn/README.md

     cp pre-commit .git/hooks/pre-commit

 Remember that the content of the target pre-commit file will be overwritten, so check if it file already exists.
-From now on, each time you try to commit some files the tool checks them and reject the commit if the rules violation has been found.
+From now on, each time you try to commit some files the tool checks them and rejects the commit if the rules violation has been found.